 If they still refuse, politely explain that you’ve done everything possible.
 Sometimes, offering a refund, discount, or alternative service can help.
 If nothing works, know when to end the conversation professionally.

-3. How can I train my team to handle difficult customers better?
+3. How can I train my team to handle difficult customers better in 2025?

 You can organise regular training sessions on: